serverlinkdev/serverlink/README.md

 # ServerLinkPublic

+For support, you can join my discord channel at https://discord.gg/XZUrutUEpn

 Unreal Tournament 2004 (UT2004) TAM/AM/FREON/CW ServerLink Statistics Database Server Software as used by 3SPN

 A fork of the original project hosted at: